 Things that worked and didn’t in our minivan camper

 Stuff that worked:

 The Bed – Our bed was actually super comfortable, I would rather sleep on this mattress than a bunch of hotels I’ve stayed in.
 We measured the inside of the wheel wells and they were about 2-3″ too narrow for a ‘real’ full-size mattress, so we were pretty confident that a premium futon mattress would squeeze into the space and it did.
 A spring mattress might have but it would have been a tighter fit.
 Plus the mattress was only $123 shipped right to our door.

 The Kitchen – It works well mostly for storage, the cooking we do is usually on our fold-up table or on a picnic table.

 Stuff that didn’t work:

 - Suction cups to hold anything on the windows long term, with heat they will fall

 - Command strip hangers on the window, when it gets over 100° they fall off

 - Cast Iron pots and pans, unless you are cooking over a fire a lot, they are too hard to clean and keep from rusting when you can’t wash them right away (or maybe we just got bad quality ones)

-- Our first window shades – Our biggest problems we the window shades, we are seriously thinking about having the windows heavily tinted in the back to help with this and give us more privacy.
-We wanted to keep the van as close to normal condition because we wanted to resell it after our big road trip, which for the most part worked.
+- Our first window shades – Our biggest problem we the window shades, we are seriously thinking about having the windows heavily tinted in the back to help with this and give us more privacy.
+We wanted to keep the van as close to a normal condition because we wanted to resell it after our big road trip, which for the most part worked.